SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 * Define subscripts
 * Define and use new nested types
 * Make an existing type conform to a protocol

+In Swift,
+you can even extend a protocol to provide implementations of its requirements or add additional functionality that conforming types can take advantage of.
+For more details, see :ref:`Protocols_Extensions`.

 .. note::